A variable containing a string does not need quotes

 this is a single argument

-If we now set a second variable to be an array containing several elements, we can see the different ways variables are expanded:
+Now we set a second variable to be an array containing more than one element.
+You can see that fish expands the values myvar to become 3 arguments.

 # Note that no special syntax is needed to define an array